Drivers in Washington state are legally required to have auto insurance but unfortunately many still do not. In fact, the…

 Ford Explorers have been the subject of recent headlines indicating a potentially dangerous manufacturing defect causing exhaust fumes, including carbon monoxide gas, to vent into the interior of the vehicle.
 The exhaust fumes have led to individuals complaining of nausea, headaches and diminished consciousness.
 Some have even asserted claims that the exhaust fumes have contributed to car crashes.
-Model year 2011 (the so-called “Fifth Generation” of Explorer) marked a new platform for Ford.
+Model year 2011 (the so-called “Fifth Generation” of Ford Explorer) marked a new platform for Ford.
 Unfortunately, this also marked the first year for the exhaust problems.

 Reuters reported on July 28, 2017, that Ford has voluntarily agreed to pay for repairs to police versions of Ford Explorer Interceptor models.
 Various police departments have been monitoring their officers after some reported signs of poisoning.
 The city of Austin, Texas has already removed its Explorer fleet from service until further notice.